Stability conditions for contraction algebras: Wall Crossing and Functorial Composition

 We will abuse notation and notate both as $\Upphi_i$, and refer to them as the \emph{mutation functors}.

-Given our fixed basic rigid CM generator $N$ corresponding to $f$, write $\Mut_0(N)$ for the set of basic rigid CM generators that can be obtained from $N$ by iteratively mutating at non-free indecomposable summands.
-Geometrically, across the Auslander--McKay correspondence, this corresponds to all varieties that can be obtained from $X$ by iteratively flopping curves.
+Given our fixed basic rigid CM generator $N$ corresponding to $f$, write $\Mut_0(N)$ for the set of basic rigid CM generators that can be obtained from $N$ by iteratively mutating at indecomposable summands noting that, in this paper, we will never mutate at the summand $R$.
+Geometrically, across the Auslander--McKay correspondence, this corresponds to all $R$-schemes that can be obtained from $X$ by iteratively flopping curves.